Sergey Lavrov: Russian annexation of Crimea and the war in Donbas

 The Kyiv government on 30 March denounced Lavrov's proposals as amounting to "the complete capitulation of Ukraine, its dismemberment, and the destruction of Ukrainian statehood.

 While Lavrov acknowledged that Russia is in contact with the Ukrainian separatist rebels he denied US and EU allegations that Moscow sponsored the rebellion and accused the United States of aggravating the conflict.
 "Our American colleagues still prefer to push the Ukrainian leadership toward a confrontational path."
-He added that chances for settling the Ukrainian crisis would have been higher if it only depended on Russia and Europe.
+He added that chances for settling the Russo-Ukrainian war would have been higher if it only depended on Russia and Europe.
 Lavrov said the separatists want to "defend their culture, their traditions, celebrate their holidays rather than anniversaries of Roman Shukhevych and Stepan Bandera."

 In June 2016, Lavrov stated that Russia will never attack any NATO country, saying: "I am convinced that all serious and honest politicians know perfectly well than Russia will never attack a member state of NATO.
 We have no such plans."
 He also said: "In our security doctrine it is clearly stated that one of the main threats to our safety is the further expansion of NATO to the east."